 In August, lifeguards at Downhill Strand, Co Londonderry spotted an 8-year-old bodyboarder drifting out to sea in a rip current.
 Lifeguard Ray Cunningham used his rescue board to bring the shaken and exhausted boy to safety.

+2016 was a quiet year for our Flood Rescue Team, but you don't have to go back far to see just how important this service is.
 December 2015 was the wettest month since records began and many people faced misery and destruction in the wake of unrelenting storms and floods.

 In January, volunteers helped Scottish Hydro restore power to the village of Ballater, Aberdeenshire, by firing a cable-carrying rocket line 60m across the River Dee.

-In times of flooding, 100 volunteers are on standby to help people anywhere in the UK and Republic of Ireland within 6 hours.
+In times of flooding, 100 volunteers are on standby to help people anywhere in the UK and Ireland within 6 hours.
 Your support keeps them warm, dry, trained and equipped to do that as safely as possible in demanding conditions.

-Our long term vision is to halve the number of accidental coastal deaths in the UK and Republic of Ireland by 2024.
+Our long term vision is to halve the number of accidental coastal deaths in the UK and Ireland by 2024.
 Several campaigns have been expanding over the last year as we work towards that goal.

 Swim Safe expanded to three additional locations, giving 5,688 children free practical training to boost their confidence in open water.